samiemostafavi/wireless-tpp/DELAY_PREDICTION.md

 # E2E Prediction

-This predictor takes a history of previous scheduling events plus packet arrivals, and predicts the time and size of the next schedule.
+This predictor takes a history of previous block transmission events plus packet arrivals, and predicts the delay of the future packets sequeunce.
 Predictions are all probabilistic.

-Create an entry in `config/e2e_dataset_config.json` with a key for example `s61-64_results` to store dataset creation configs.
+Create an entry in `config/e2e_dataset_config.json` with a key for example `intervals_e2e_train` to store dataset creation configs.

 ## 1. Create an e2e dataset <a href='#top'>[Back to Top]</a>